Synthetic Homology in Homotopy Type Theory

 \section{Introduction}

-Homotopy type theory (HoTT) is a new variant of Martin-L$\text{ö}$f's intuitionistic type theory (ITT) and a potential foundation for all of mathematics.
-Key to understanding HoTT is the fact that in ITT the identity endows each type with an $\infty$-groupoid structure \citep{hofmann1998groupoid,lumsdaine2009weak,van2011types}.
-This realization led to the use of homotopy theory techniques to understand ITT \citep{voe2010,warren2008homotopy,awodey2009homotopy}.
+Homotopy type theory (HoTT) is a new variant of Martin-L$\text{ö}$f's intuitionistic type theory (ITT) and a potential foundation for all of mathematics that enables practical computer proof checkers.
+Key to understanding HoTT is the fact that in ITT, the identity endows each type with an $\infty$-groupoid structure \cite{hofmann1998groupoid,lumsdaine2009weak,van2011types}.
+This realization prompted the use of homotopy theory techniques to understand ITT \cite{ voe2010,warren2008homotopy,awodey2009homotopy}.
+Eventually, this led to the semantics of HoTT \cite{kapulkin2012simplicial}.
 Formally HoTT extends ITT with two new concepts: the univalence axiom, and higher inductive types.
 The univalence axiom states that any two isomorphic types are actually equal.
-Higher inductive types are types in which the user can specify identities not just terms.
+Higher inductive types are types in which the user can specify identities, not just terms.

-The univalence axiom and higher inductive types have many different applications but in this paper we will focus on how they relate to space.
+The univalence axiom and higher inductive types have many different applications, but of special interest to us is how they relate to space.
 Since an $\infty$-groupoid can be viewed as a space, it follows that types can be viewed as spaces.
 In this context the univalence axiom says that any two homotopic spaces are in fact equal, whereas higher inductive types allow us to define freely generated $\infty$-groupoids.
 We can thus do homotopy theory inside of homotopy type theory.